Extra Magic Hours at Disney World

 Thinking Point #2 – Getting Up Early on Vacation

-If the Morning Extra Magic Hour starts at 8:00AM, you’ll need to leave your resort no later than 7:30AM to take advantage of it.
+If the Morning Extra Magic Hour starts at 8:00AM (earlier at Christmas), you’ll need to leave your resort no later than 7:30AM to take advantage of it.
 Will your family want to get up at 6:30AM on vacation, especially if they were in a theme park late the night before?
 Sleeping through the Extra Magic Hour and then arriving in time to get in lines that have been forming for an hour or more is not to your advantage at all – you would definitely be better off going to a less crowded park in this situation.
 If you’re a family of early risers, this won’t be an issue and the morning Extra Magic Hour may be perfect for you, giving you a chance to enjoy the parks when you’re at your peak and allowing you to take a mid-day break to swim or relax.

 Thinking Point #3 – How late is too late?